NemesLaszlo/Cloud.File.Storage.Manager/Cloud.File.Storage.Manager.SharePoint/README.md

 3. Add API permissions: `Sites.ReadWrite.All` - Microsoft Graph (Manage / API permissions section)
 4. Create a client secret

-Then, you then have all the necessary values to connect your app to SharePoint and perform actions there.
+Then, you have all the necessary values to connect your app to SharePoint and perform actions there.